Best External Microphones for Canon EOS Rebel SL3

 Rode VideoMicro II View on Amazon View on B&H

-Best For: Travel and Run-and-Gun
+Best For: Run-and-Gun Vlogging

-Key Feature: No Battery Required
+Key Feature: No battery required (Plug-in power)

 Rating: ★★★★☆